nhsuk/azure-data-service/README.md

 `getLatestData`: downloads the latest datestamped file matching the provided `version` and `outputFile` from the specified Azure Storage location to the `outputDir`.

 All upload functions take a `startMoment` parameter used to datestamp the file.
-For more on the `moment` library, see [the moment documentation](https://momentjs.com/docs/)
+For more on the `moment` library, see the moment [documentation](https://momentjs.com/docs/).

 `uploadData` uploads the file specified in `outputFile` from `outputDir` to Azure Storage, along with a datestamped and versioned copy.